20 Tips to Improve Your Typography Skills

 In this article

-Whether you are a seasoned professional or just starting out, these tips offer actionable ways to improve your typography skills and take your designs to the next level.
+Whether you are a design professional, an entrepreneur wearing all hats, or just starting out, these tips offer actionable ways to improve your typography skills and take your designs to the next level.

 1. Consider the Audience